SENIOR PORTRAITS · COMPLETE GUIDE

 Senior portraits don't have to be solo affairs — in fact, some of the most joyful and memorable sessions I photograph include a best friend, a sibling, or a beloved dog.
 These additions add energy, authenticity, and often the kind of genuine laughter that solo portraits can't easily replicate.

 Best friend sessions are increasingly popular on the South Shore, and I love them.
 Two best friends heading off to college in different directions, photographed together at a place they both love — that's a portrait that will matter for decades, not just for a yearbook submission.
 The dynamic between close friends produces a natural ease and genuine expression that photographers spend entire sessions chasing in solo work.
 The best friend senior portraits guide covers how these sessions work logistically and what to expect.
+Similar dynamic applies to short-form formal sessions — see the prom and homecoming portrait guide for how those work with groups of 8–15 teenagers in formal attire.

 Sibling add-ons are a natural fit for families who want a few portraits with brothers or sisters incorporated — either as a full sibling session or as a segment within the senior session.
 I'll always build in time for this if it's planned in advance, and it adds minimal time while creating images families cherish enormously.